trevordbunch/cis411_lab2_Arch/labreports/LAB_grace-schl-2.md

 | Event Registration | Registration Form | EventRegistrationController |

 ## Step 2.3 Diagram a Use Case in Architectural Terms
+The diagram below shows the relation between a user, server central, and the volunteer agency.
+The proccess within the diagram is the user creating an account, the volunteer agency posting a new event, and the user sending the agency an application form.
 ![Use Case Diagram](assets/../../assets/Use_Case_Diagram.jpg)

+This diagram shows what happens within an MVC model when the user interacts with the application.
 ![MVC Diagram](../assets/MVC_diagram.jpg)

 # Step 3: Enhancing an Architecture